Events Leading up to War

 May 19—British decipher secret code that Crete will be invaded in 24 hours; RAF aircraft on Crete relocated to Egypt.

-May 20—Crete falls to largest German paratroop assault (22,750 troops) and sea-borne invasion; last usage of German paratroops in combat in WW II.
+May 20—Crete falls to largest German paratroop assault (22,750 troops) and sea-borne invasion; last large-scale usage of German paratroops in combat in WW II.

 May 21—Hitler notifies F.D.R. to withdraw diplomatic representatives from Paris by June 10.
 S.S.
 “Robin Moore” is sunk in the S. Atlantic by U-69, about 960 miles off Brazil; U-69's commanding officer, Kapitanleutnant Jost Metzler, provides the Americans with rations.